Glenn Michael Souther

-Glenn Michael Souther (January 30, 1957 – June 22, 1989), also known as Mikhail Yevgenyevich Orlov, was an American-Soviet sailor and intelligence officer who defected to the Eastern Bloc in 1986.
+Glenn Michael Souther (January 30, 1957 – June 22, 1989), also known as Mikhail Yevgenyevich Orlov, was an American sailor who became a Soviet intelligence officer after defecting to the Eastern Bloc in 1986.

 Souther had spied for the Soviet Union in the U.S. Navy from 1980 and transmitted important classified information to the Soviet secret services.
 Souther defected to the Soviet Union in 1986 after being investigated for espionage, gave up his U.S. citizenship, and was granted Soviet citizenship from the Presidium of the Supreme Soviet.
 Souther settled in Moscow, promoted to the rank of major in the KGB, and later awarded the Order of Friendship.
-Souther committed suicide three years after his defection at age 32.
+Souther committed suicide three years after his defection, at age 32.

 Biography

 Early life

 Glenn Michael Souther was born on January 30, 1957, in Hammond, Indiana, the son of an entrepreneur.
 Souther's parents divorced when he was four years-old and he was brought up by his mother.
 In 1975, Souther graduated from high school in Cumberland, Maine, and briefly attended university before enlisting in the United States Navy where he was trained as a photographer.
 Souther served on the USS Nimitz from July 1976 to November 1978, and was stationed with the United States Sixth Fleet in Italy from April 1979 to 1982, where he married an Italian woman.